dmhys/hyunlibro/content/posts/on-rotations/SO3-basic-concepts/index.en.md

 - Rotation preserves the angles between the axes.
 (It does not skew space.)
 - If you rotate once and then rotate in the **opposite direction**, it remains unchanged.

 Here, the two important conditions are one, that the size of the object cannot be changed and the ohter, that the angles are preserved.
-That is, when a transformation is applied, the size does not change, and there is no twisting of space.
-If we express this a bit mathematically, we can think that a transformation preserves the inner product between all vectors.
+That is, **when a transformation is applied, the size should remain unchanged, and there should be no twisting of space.** If we express this a bit mathematically, we can think that a transformation preserves the inner product between all vectors.

 $$
 (R\mathrm v)\cdot(R \mathrm w) = \mathrm v \cdot \mathrm w